Reducing the burden on rail workers

 Australia’s 18 separate rail networks have varying operating rules, systems and technologies.
 This has led to them developing their own unique training and assessment procedures.

 Training is not mutually recognised.
 So, workers must be retrained and assessed to work on different networks.
-This is a burden on workers and costly for the organisations which train them.

 Through the National Rail Action Plan (NRAP), the NTC is working with governments, the rail industry, skills sector and unions to reduce the need for bespoke training by streamlining operating rules and processes.